Best Time to Go Shopping in Johor Bahru

-I wrote the article "Best Times to Cross Singapore-Johor Causeway (Woodlands)" and have gotten over 61,400 views within a full 1-year period on both my old and new blogs!
+I wrote the article "Best Times to Cross Singapore-Johor Causeway (Woodlands)" and had gotten over 100,000 views!
 Thanks all for reading!

 That post was a very detailed write-up after several trips in and out of Johor Bahru to get all the facts.
 For readers who travel to Malaysia frequently or for the first time, that article will be useful for planning trips without getting caught up in both vehicular and human jams at the border-crossing.
 For day-trippers, I wrote — towards the end of the post — that the best time to go over to Johor Bahru for some shopping was on weekdays and Sundays.
 I will elaborate more in this post.